kevmurray/bash-move-git-files-with-history/README.md

 # Bash: Move Git Files with History

-Simple bash script to move files between git repos while maintaining history.
+Simple bash script to move files within or between git repos while maintaining history.

 This script was created from a lot of great content from other people, most notably: